-Lance Fairburn left behind a 30-year career in banking to become a support worker at the Enliven Day Programme and he’s never been so happy!
+Lance Fairburn left behind a 30-year career in banking to become a support worker at the Enliven Day Service and he’s never been so happy!
 He wakes up with a smile every morning, and goes to work with a spring in his step.

 “I left banking because the stress was getting on top of me.
 Now even my own health has improved!
 It’s just coming to work knowing that you’ve got these people that you can help support and care for makes me feel good.”